Regreening project

 This program is developed and will be implemented together with our local implementing partner LEAD Foundation.

-trees will be regenerated
+trees regenerated

-people will be empowered
+people empowered

 We bring back forgotten tree stumps by using a technique called Farmer Managed Natural Regeneration (FMNR), or – as we like to call it: Kisiki Hai.
 This is more effective than planting new trees!